ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: clear_error()

             Clears the error information associated with the session.

                             If you pass VI_NULL for the :py:attr:`nirfsg.Session.VI` parameter, this method clears the error information for the current execution thread.

+                            The IVI Engine also maintains this error information separately for each thread.
+This feature of the IVI Engine is useful if you do not have a session handle to pass to the :py:meth:`nirfsg.Session.clear_error` method or the :py:meth:`nirfsg.Session.get_error` method, which occurs when a call to the :py:meth:`nirfsg.Session.Init` method or the :py:meth:`nirfsg.Session.__init__` method fails.

+                            **Supported Devices**: PXI-5610, PXIe-5611, PXIe-5644/5645/5646, PXI/PXIe-5650/5651/5652, PXIe-5653/5654/5654 with PXIe-5696, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5840/5841/5842/5860